Family Involvement: The Role of Family in Eating Disorders

 Those in these difficult positions may find help in support groups designed for family members of people with eating disorders.
 Frequented by those going through similar situations, these groups can create a sense of community and help family members, who have done so much supporting, feel more supported and cared for themselves.

-Just as someone’s eating disorder impacts the whole family, so too does the whole family need to work on healing.
-But working together can help everyone involved move past this experience, and find a happier future.
+Just as someone’s eating disorder impacts the whole family, so too does the entire family need to work on healing.
+However, working together can help everyone involved move past this experience and find a happier future.

 1. Signs and Symptoms. (n.d.).
 The Eating Disorder Foundation.
 Accessed July 2022.